Why Does My Toddler Hit Himself? Surprising Reasons!

 This behavior can also be linked to conditions such as autism and other developmental disorders that affect communication and social interaction.
 If you notice this kind of self-injury in your child, talk to your pediatrician for advice on how to best support them through these challenges.

-Remember, toddlers are still learning about their own emotions and need our patience and understanding as they navigate life’s ups and downs.
+Remember, toddlers are still learning about their emotions and need our patience and understanding as they navigate life’s ups and downs.

 Sensory Overload

+Now let’s talk about another possible trigger for hitting – sensory overload.
 Toddlers who experience too much stimulation from their environment may hit themselves as a way to self-soothe and regulate their emotions.

-As caregivers, it’s important to recognize the signs of sensory overload and help our little ones find ways to cope, whether that means creating a calm environment or providing tools like weighted blankets or fidget toys to help them manage their stimulation levels.
+As caregivers, it’s essential to recognize the signs of sensory overload and help our little ones find ways to cope, whether that means creating a calm environment or providing tools like weighted blankets or fidget toys to help them manage their stimulation levels.

 Stress Response